Sousastep/sousaVFX-teensy/.github/README.md

 The [teensy](https://www.pjrc.com/store/teensy40.html) receives serial data via USB and uses the [octows2811](https://www.pjrc.com/store/octo28_adaptor.html) adapter to send rgb data to the LEDs.

-Serial data can be sent from either a mac running [sousaVFX](https://doc.sousastep.quest/content/sousavfx.html), or a raspberry pi running [sousaFX-rnbo](https://github.com/Sousastep/SousaFX-rnbo).
+Serial data can be sent from either a mac running [sousaVFX](https://doc.sousastep.quest/content/sousavfx.html) or SousaVFX-maxteensy.maxproj (in this repo), or a raspberry pi running [sousaFX-rnbo](https://github.com/Sousastep/SousaFX-rnbo).

 The teensy auto-detects whether it's connected to a mac or rpi by measuring the frame size of the incoming serial data.